wasabifx/wasabi/README.md

   server.start()
 ```

-### Handlers ###
+### Route Handlers ###
-In Wasabi, every request is processed by one or more handlers.
+In Wasabi, every request is processed by one or more route handlers.
 In the previous example, we are responding to a GET to "/"  with the text "Hello World!".
-You can chain handlers.
+You can chain route handlers.
 For instance, if you want to log information about a request (this is actually built-in so no need to do it manually), you could do

 ```kotlin
   server.get("/",